 Infernal Legacy

-You know the Thaumaturgy DnD cantrip.
-When you reach third level, you can cast the Hellish Rebuke spell as a second-level DnD spell once with this trait and regain the ability to do so when you finish a long rest.
-When you reach fifth level, you can cast the Darkness spell once with this trait and regain the ability to do so when you finish a DnD long rest.
+You know the Thaumaturgy cantrip.
+When you reach third level, you can cast the Hellish Rebuke spell as a second-level spell once with this trait and regain the ability to do so when you finish a long rest.
+When you reach fifth level, you can cast the Darkness spell once with this trait and regain the ability to do so when you finish a long rest.
 Charisma is your spellcasting ability for these spells.

 Languages